geomatics-io/ObjectListView/cs/trunk/docs/features.rst

 -------------------------

-With a normal ListView, the row height is calculated from a combination of the control font and the SmallImageList height.
+With a normal ListView, the row height is calculated from a combination of the control font and the `SmallImageList` height.
 It cannot be changed.
-But, an ObjectListView has a RowHeight property which allows the height of each row to be specified.
+But, an `ObjectListView` has a `RowHeight` property which allows the height of all rows to be specified.

+N.B.
 Every row has the same height.
 No variable height rows are allowed.
+See :ref:`rows-of-different-heights` to understand why.

 Custom selection colours